Fondation Alberto et Annette Giacometti

-The Fondation Alberto et Annette Giacometti is a leading French public utility institution created by a French Ministry of Culture decree of December 2003.
+The Fondation Alberto et Annette Giacometti is a French public utility institution created by a French Ministry of Culture decree of December 2003.
 Its purpose is the promotion, dissemination, preservation and protection of the works of Alberto Giacometti.
 It is headquartered in Paris, and is headed by Catherine Grenier, Chief Heritage Curator, of the French Ministry of Culture.
 It has since June 2018, a space for the exhibition and research of the work of the sculptor, the Giacometti Institute.